alekspopovic/Gatsby-website-and-blog/content/blog/Building-a-Task-Management-App-in-React/index.md

 create-react-app task-management
 ```

-For this project I will focuse more on the React part of the code, but there will be a SandBox link to a full code example that includes the CSS files as well.
+For this project I will focus more on the React part of the code, but there will be a SandBox link to a full code example that includes the CSS files as well.
 I mainly used flexbox to center elements, and that's pretty much 80% of the CSS used.
 The rest is adding custom colors and margins for separation between elements.

 To start off - I removed all unnecessary code from App.js and I imported the StatusLine component, which we will use to sort out our tasks based on their status.
-I added it three times alongise an h1 heading, and I also added function skeletons that we will be implementing later.
+I added it three times alongside an h1 heading, and I also added function skeletons that we will be implementing later.

 ```jsx
 import { useState, useEffect } from "react"